buildkite/docs/pages/clusters/overview.md

 If you only have one Cluster with one Queue selecting _Agents_ in the global navigation will take you to your single queue.

-If you have multiple clusters, or _Unclustered_ pipelines and agents, selecting _Agents_ in the global navigation will take you to the Clusters page.
-Once in the clusters page you can navigate to your agents by selecting the cluster the agents are part of, or _Unclustered_ for agents that were not created as part of a cluster.
+If you have multiple clusters, or unclustered pipelines and agents, selecting _Agents_ in the global navigation will take you to the _Agent Clusters_ page.
+Once on this page, you can navigate to your agents by selecting the cluster the agents are part of, or _Unclustered_ for agents that were not created as part of a cluster.

 ## Enabling clusters before the release date